-The school pays full regard to DfE guidance 'Keeping Children Safe in Education' 2023 and with reference to the 'Position of Trust' offence (Sexual Offences Act 2003).
-We ensure that all appropriate measures are applied in relation to everyone who works in the school who is likely to be perceived by the children as a safe and trustworthy adult.
+The school/college pays full regard to DfE guidance 'Keeping Children Safe in Education' 2024, Disqualification under the Childcare Act 2006 with reference to the 'Position of Trust' offence (Sexual Offences Act 2003).
+We ensure that all appropriate measures are applied in relation to everyone who works in the school/college who is likely to be perceived by the children as a safe and trustworthy adult.